Alternatives to single-use plastic

 Cling film – Start using reusable, sealable boxes instead of clingfilm.
 You probably have plenty of containers that you can use but may need to invest in some for cakes and other things that need to be flat.

 Straws – Stop serving these, makes them optional or go reusable

 Plastic glasses – If you serve water, beer or spirits and you have to use plastics for health and safety go to reusable plastic or metal glasses.
 Even if you are recycling your disposable ones, more resources are being produced to keep up with the demand for more single-use items.

-If you have any questions about our corporate partnerships, please contact Alannah our Partnerships Manager at City to Sea.
+If you have any questions about our corporate partnerships, please contact our Partnerships team.

 Prevent plastic pollution with our other campaigns